crystallabs/crysterm/documentation/positioning.md

 ### Setters

-Setting `width` and `height` behaves the same as setting "r" fields:
+Setting `width` and `height` works the same like setting "r" fields described above:

 - If value is an integer passed as a string, casts to int
 - Emits `Resize` event on self